If you’ve been following my articles about travel in Crete, you already know that I always suggest you discover Crete by car.

 - Rethymnon region: A stay in Rethymnon will allow you to navigate east and west spending less time driving, if that’s what you’re looking for, check places to stay here.

-- Include a foldable backpack for trips to the beach, to the mountains, and exploring the city center.
+- Include a foldable backpack for trips to the beach, the mountains, and the city center.
 When flying, it can work as your personal item.

 - Don’t forget your camera.
 It can be a phone camera, an action camera, or a DSLR… the views on the island are inspiring!
 Don’t forget extra batteries, charger, adapter, and extra SD cards.

 - Grab a TomTom for ease of planning.
 I also include a good road map, always!

 - Sunscreen, sunglasses, snorkeling kit, hat, hiking shoes, and flip flops: Indispensable!

 Ready?
 Let’s Go!

 A road trip in Crete is one of the most rewarding experiences you can live in Greece, the island is just right for driving adventures.

 When moving around, don’t forget to interact with the locals, try their stunning food, and venture into lesser-known areas.